 People with learning differences naturally think outside the box.
 Albert Einstein was no exception.
 His ability to think creatively meant he came up with ideas that other scientists hadn’t imagined.
 Like, oh, I don’t know, maybe E = mc2!

-Albert Einstein passed away in 1955.
+Albert Einstein died in 1955.
 While his research is still helping us understand the universe today, it’s unlikely we’ll ever know for sure if he had dyslexia or not.

-However, the people I know who have dyslexia are some of the smartest, most creative and interesting individuals to be around.
-So, I like to think that Einstein, one of the greatest thinkers in history, may have had it too.
+What's certain is that the people I know with dyslexia are some of the smartest, most creative and interesting people I've ever met.
+So I like to think that Einstein, one of the greatest thinkers in history, may have had it too.